 Long-Term Incentives.
 Our long-term incentives are currently in the form of stock option awards.
 The objective of these awards is to advance our longer-term interests and those of our stockholders and to complement incentives tied to annual performance by providing incentives for longevity with the company.
 Stock option grants to executives currently are made pursuant to our 2010 Equity Incentive Plan (the "2010 Plan") at the inception of service and usually thereafter in connection with the regular meeting of the Board of Directors in March of each year.
-From the time of our public offering in 2004 until the 2010 Plan was approved at the 2010 Annual Meeting of Stockholders in June 2010, option grants to eligible non-executive employees are generally made in connection with the March meeting of the Board of Directors.
+From the time of our public offering in 2004 until the 2010 Plan was approved at the 2010 Annual Meeting of Stockholders in June 2010, option grants were made pursuant to our 2004 Equity Incentive Plan (the "2004 Plan").
+Annual refresher stock option grants to eligible non-executive employees are generally made in connection with the March meeting of the Board of Directors.
 We do not coordinate the grant of stock options to the timing of releases of material non-public information.
 Stock options only produce value to our executives if the price of our stock appreciates, thereby directly linking the interests of executives with those of stockholders.